jianhao1991/jianhao1991.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Climate & Atmospheric Scientist | Lawrence Livermore National Laboratory
+subtitle: Research Scientist | CIRES at University of Colorado Boulder & NOAA CSL

 profile:
   align: right
-  image: Zelinka_headshot2022a.jpg
+  image: avatar.jpg

 news: false  # includes a list of news items